knative/docs/docs/install/knative-with-operators.md

   name: knative-eventing
   namespace: knative-eventing
 spec:
-  version: 0.17.0
+  version: ma.mi.pa
   manifests:
     - URL: https://my-eventing/eventing.yaml
 ```

 You can make the customized Knative Eventing available in one or multiple links, as the `spec.manifests` supports a list
 of links.
-The list of URLs is order critical.
+The ordering of the URLs is critical.
 Put the manifest you want to apply first on the top.
 We strongly recommend
-you to specify the version and the valid links to the customized Knative Eventing, by leveraging both of `spec.version`
+you to specify the version and the valid links to the customized Knative Eventing, by leveraging both `spec.version`
 and `spec.manifests`.
 Do not skip either field.

 {{< /tab >}}